For FREE, unlimited access to full unit plans, resources and supporting materials.Register

 Years: 2 - 8

-This STEAM challenge uses a very real problem that Australia’s native animals face all too regularly.
+This STEM challenge uses a very real problem that Australia’s native animals face all too regularly.
 The issue of how to safely cross a road.
 Road deaths of many native animals have a huge impact on many populations and are one consequence of human development on animals.
 During the challenge, the students will investigate the need for safe means of getting across roads for our native animals and the implications for both the animals and humans.
 They will design potential solutions for one / multiple native animals to use as a safe means for crossing the road.
 By investigating some of the research into safe animal crossings, and researching the habitats of different native animals, children will be encouraged to consider the needs of these animals when they design their solution.

 This STEAM challenge uses a real life problem that RSPCA faces on an almost daily basis – that of community understanding about companion animal desexing.